Domestic hot water (DHW): definition and operation with solar energy

-• Sanitary uses such as bathrooms, showers, etc.
+• Sanitary uses (baths, showers, etc.).

 • Heating systems.

-Domestic hot water (DHW)Solar collectors are responsible for capturing the solar radiation that heats the water flowing inside from cold water storage.
-The fluid increases its internal energy and its temperature.
-This fluid circulates through a heat exchanger that transmits thermal energy to the water we want to heat.
+Domestic hot water (DHW)Solar collectors capture solar radiation, which heats the water circulating through them.
+The fluid increases its internal energy and temperature.
+This fluid circulates through a heat exchanger, which transmits thermal energy to the water we want to heat.

 • Water heater